-- What is climate change? - Why is climate change happening? - What are the observed and projected impacts? - What can be done to better address the challenges of climate change?
+- ♣ What is climate change?

+- Why is climate change happening?

+- What are the projected impacts?

+- What can be done to better address the challenges?

 It lays emphasis on the science of climate change, which is essential for providing a better understanding of the broader picture.